(480) 689-5167

 Energy Waste

-Unmaintained heating systems consume 15-25% more energy than properly serviced systems.
-Over a winter season, this translates to $50-200 in wasted energy costs — potentially exceeding the cost of the tune-up itself.
+Unmaintained heating systems consume noticeably more energy than properly serviced systems.
+Over a winter season, that inefficiency adds up in wasted energy costs — costs that can exceed what the tune-up itself would have cost.

 Equipment Lifespan